AccumulateNetwork/accumulate-docs/tools/command-line-tool/command-line-wallet.md

 # Command Line Tool

 The Command-Line Interface Tool allows for the following: token, identity, and key management.
-By default, the Command-Line Interface connects to a localhost Accumulate Node, but you can specify any remote server by using the flag.
+By default, the Command-Line Interface connects to a localhost Accumulate Node, but you can specify any remote server by using the flag `-s`.

+{% hint style="info" %}
+You can find a list of the available servers in the [Networks.go file](https://github.com/AccumulateNetwork/accumulated/blob/develop/networks/networks.go).
+Or you can use the public testnet server: `https://testnet.accumulatenetwork.io/v1`.
+{% endhint %}

 ### Basic commands and flags